-Figure 1: Inflows of Foreign Direct Investment into ASEAN8
+Figure 1: Inflows of Foreign Direct Investment into ASEAN

 8. Cross border investment and trade into Asia and between Asian economies is expected to continue to grow, fuelling the need for a neutral and well-regarded dispute resolution hub in the region.
-From 2010 to 2020 while global GDP is expected to increase by approximately 73%, from US\$63 trillion to US\$109 trillion, the Asian economy9 will more than triple during the same time period, from US\$10.71 trillion to US\$34.88 trillion (See Figure 2).
-Correspondingly, over the next 10 years, Asia-Pacific will experience the fastest growth in exports, bolstered by the greater intra-Asian trade and expanding trade routes10.
-As a result, not only will the legal services sector in Asia-Pacific grow significantly11, the number and complexity of cross border disputes will also be expected to increase.
+From 2010 to 2020 while global GDP is expected to increase by approximately 73%, from US\$63 trillion to US\$109 trillion, the Asian economy will more than triple during the same time period, from US\$10.71 trillion to US\$34.88 trillion (See Figure 2).
+Correspondingly, over the next 10 years, Asia-Pacific will experience the fastest growth in exports, bolstered by the greater intra-Asian trade

-8 Note: 2011 data in Figure 1 are preliminary figures and exclude Myanmar's data and Singapore's data on inter-company loan for 2011 with intra-/extra ASEAN breakdown show are estimated by ASEAN Secretariat.
-Source: ASEAN Economic Community Chartbook 2012 (Chart 6.1 - FDI net inflow to ASEAN by source country)
+Note: 2011 data in Figure 1 are preliminary figures and exclude Myanmar's data and Singapore's data on inter-company loan for 2011 with intra-/extra ASEAN breakdown show are estimated by ASEAN Secretariat.
+Source: ASEAN Economic Community Chartbook 2012 (Chart 6.1 \ FDI net inflow to ASEAN by source country)